joshlebed/gmail_download_tagged_emails/README.md

 # Gmail Email Downloader

-This Python script uses the Gmail API to download emails from a specific Gmail label (folder) and save them as `.eml` files locally.
+A Python tool that uses the Gmail API to download emails from any Gmail label and convert them to JSON format for easy analysis.

+**Key Features:**

+- Download any number of emails (automatic pagination for large requests)
+- Convert emails to JSON format with a single command
+- Extract sender, subject, and body text
+- Command-line interface for easy automation
+- Backup management with timestamped archives

 ## Prerequisites